jaimevera1107/tempdisagg/README.md

-# temporal-dissagregation
+# tempdisagg

 **Temporal Disaggregation Models in Python**

-`temporal-dissagregation` is a Python library for temporal disaggregation of time series data.
+`tempdisagg` is a Python library for temporal disaggregation of time series data.
 It supports all classical methods (Chow-Lin, Litterman, Denton, Fernández, Uniform) and provides a modular, extensible and production-ready architecture inspired by the R package `temp-dissag`.
 The implementation includes regression-based models, differencing approaches, ensemble predictions, post-estimation adjustments, and full integration with the scientific Python stack.

 Many official statistics and business indicators are reported at low frequencies (e.g., annually or quarterly), but decision-making often demands high-frequency data.
 Temporal disaggregation bridges this gap by estimating high-frequency series that remain consistent with aggregated values.
 **temporal-dissagregation** provides a flexible and modular interface for performing temporal disaggregation using multiple statistical, econometric, and machine learning techniques — all in Python.